grorp/cascade/README.md

 © 2022 Gregor Parzefall

-The image and audio files are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), everything else is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html) or any later version.
+The image and audio files are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), everything else is licensed under the [GNU GPL version 3](https://www.gnu.org/licenses/gpl-3.0.html) or any later version.

 ### Exceptions